kyamagu/paperdoll/README.md

 cat models-v1.0.tar.* | tar xf -
 ```

-To run an experiment from scratch, download the training data.
+To run an experiment from scratch, download the training data (without photos).

 ```bash
 cd paperdoll/